Back To English Literature

 Deliver a controlled, insight-rich oral analysis with clear structure under time pressure.

-Use this rubric-first framework to prepare your extracts, manage pacing, and keep interpretation precise during delivery.
+Use this rehearsal-first framework to prepare your extracts, manage pacing, and keep interpretation precise during delivery.

 Criterion A: Knowledge, understanding and interpretation (10 marks)